-Zijin Mining gets approvals for $1.41bn Nevsun acquisition of Serbia copper world class deposits23.
-November 2018. / Mining
+Zijin Mining gets approvals for $1.41bn Nevsun acquisition of Serbia copper world class deposits, Mining

 Chinese firm Zijin Mining Group has secured approvals from Chinese and Canadian authorities for its proposed $1.41bn acquisition of Nevsun Resources.